Have you ever heard about the holy city of Moulay Idriss Zerhoun?

 1) How to get there

-You can get there arranging the trip with your accommodation or quickly booking it (combined with Volubilis) through the web platforms as GetYourGuide or Viator which offer many tours around the area; alternatively you can haggle the price with a taxi driver in Meknes for both visiting Moulay Idriss and Volubilis (around 250 MAD); the low-cost option (but also the longer), is to take a Grand taxi (shared) to Moulay Idriss (10 MAD) at Grand Taxi station next to the French Institute.
-Next to the Grand Taxi station, you’ll also find the public bus to Moulay Idriss (7 MAD).
+You can get there arranging the trip with your accommodation in Meknes or haggle the price with a taxi driver for both visiting Moulay Idriss and Volubilis (around 250 MAD); the low-cost option (but also the longer), is to take a Grand taxi (shared) to Moulay Idriss (10 MAD) at Grand Taxi station next to the French Institute.
+Close to the Grand Taxi station, you’ll also find the public bus to Moulay Idriss (7 MAD).

 2) Time for the visit